terencecistudent/tl-portfolio/README.md

     - Stored the code on here.
 - Google Chrome Developer Tools
     - Helped with small changes.
+- formsubmit.io
+    - Helped with sending emails in the contact form.

 ## Cloning and Pushing To The Respository
 ### Cloning: